swyxio/ai-notes/Monthly Notes/Jan 2024 notes.md

 		- Instead of discarding the KV cache after finishing a generation request, our approach retains the KV cache for both prompts and generation results in a radix tree.
 This data structure enables efficient prefix search, insertion, and eviction.
 We implement a Least Recently Used (LRU) eviction policy, complemented by a cache-aware scheduling policy, to enhance the cache hit rate.
 	- On the frontend, we designed a flexible prompting language for you to control the generation process.
 	- SGLang can perform up to 5x faster than existing systems like Guidance and vLLM on common LLM workloads (agent, reasoning, chat, RAG, few-shot benchmark), while also reducing code complexity.
+- [RAGatouille](https://github.com/bclavie/RAGatouille) - RAGatouille focuses on making ColBERT simple to use
+	- The Information Retrieval research field has recently been booming, and models like ColBERT have been shown to [generalise better](https://arxiv.org/abs/2203.10053) [to new or complex domains](https://aclanthology.org/2022.findings-emnlp.78/) [than dense embeddings](https://arxiv.org/abs/2205.02870), are [ridiculously data-efficient](https://arxiv.org/abs/2309.06131) and are even [better suited to efficiently being trained](https://arxiv.org/abs/2312.09508) [on non-English languages with low amount of data](https://arxiv.org/abs/2312.16144)!
+Unfortunately, most of those new approaches aren't very well known, and are much harder to use than dense embeddings.
 - [Lumos - Local LLM chrome extension powered by Ollama](https://news.ycombinator.com/item?id=39132766)
 - [PolyMind](https://github.com/itsme2417/PolyMind) - multimodal, function calling powered LLM webui.
 It's designed to be used with Mixtral 8x7B + TabbyAPI and offers a wide range of features including:
 	-   Internet searching with DuckDuckGo and web scraping capabilities.